James-Leste/personal-os-setup/README.md

 ## Windows
 ### Terminal
-1. install WSL with latest Ubuntu Distro
+1. Install WSL with latest Ubuntu Distro
-2. install Windows Terminal
+2. Install Windows Terminal and set hotkey

+Go `Setting -> Actions -> Add new` and set `Crtl+q` as `Show/Hide the Terminal Window`.

-3. set zsh as the default shell in WSL
+3. Set zsh as the default shell in WSL
 4. install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) and [zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search). source the setting in the zsh respectively
 5. Creating `~/.zshrc` and copy paste the following content
 ```shell